US will ban WeChat and TikTok downloads on Sunday - KRDO

 The Commerce Department plans to restrict access to TikTok and WeChat on Sunday as the Trump administration’s executive orders against the two apps are set to take effect.

+While users who have already downloaded the apps may be able to continue using the software, the restrictions mean updated versions of the apps cannot be downloaded.

+“The only real change as of Sunday night will be [TikTok users] won’t have access to improved apps, updated apps, upgraded apps or maintenance,” Commerce Secretary Wilbur Ross said Friday morning on Fox Business.

-In addition, the Department said, it will be illegal to host or transfer internet traffic associated with WeChat beginning Sunday.
+The restrictions targeting WeChat are more extensive.
+Beginning Sunday, it will be illegal to host or transfer internet traffic associated with WeChat, the Department said in a release.
 The same will be true for TikTok as of Nov.
 12, it said.
+(The Trump administration is currently weighing a proposal involving ByteDance, TikTok’s Chinese parent, and Oracle, designed to resolve the administration’s national security concerns related to TikTok; the deadline for a deal is Nov.
+12.)

+TikTok said in a statement that it disagreed with and was disappointed by the administration’s announcement.

+“Our community of 100 million US users love TikTok because it’s a home for entertainment, self-expression, and connection,” the company said, “and we’re committed to protecting their privacy and safety as we continue working to bring joy to families and meaningful careers to those who create on our platform.”

 Further restrictions could still be announced later, including against other apps if they are seen to be used as workarounds.

+TikTok employees will still be able to receive salaries and benefits and to do their day jobs without running afoul of the ban.

+In a separate filing on Sept.
+15, the US government warned that communication over WeChat might be “impaired” as a result of forthcoming policies, but that “users will not be targeted or subject to penalties.”

-“Today’s actions prove once again that President Trump will do everything in his power to guarantee our national security and protect Americans from the threats of the Chinese Communist Party,” said Commerce Secretary Wilbur Ross in a release.
+“Today’s actions prove once again that President Trump will do everything in his power to guarantee our national security and protect Americans from the threats of the Chinese Communist Party,” said Ross.
 “At the President’s direction, we have taken significant action to combat China’s malicious collection of American citizens’ personal data, while promoting our national values, democratic rules-based norms, and aggressive enforcement of U.S. laws and regulations.”

 Comments